What is an artificial stream?

 An artificial stream is a stream that doesn’t reflect genuine user listening intent, including any instance of manipulating automated processes on streaming platforms.
 Usually, this is achieved using bots or scripts to inflate streams.

 Third parties promising playlist placements or a specific number of streams in exchange for compensation are often using illegitimate practices.
-Engaging these services can result in potential withholding of streams or royalties, or even the complete removal of your catalogue from streaming services.
+Engaging these services can result in the potential withholding of streams or royalties or even the complete removal of your catalogue from streaming services.
 If something seems too good to be true, it probably is.

 We’ve put together a list of recommended best practices to help you boost your streams legitimately without landing you in any hot water with streaming services: –